SaraGMatos/backend-project/README.md

 ### /api/articles

 - _GET_: Responds with an array of all article objects with the required keys (author, title, article_id, topic, created_at, votes, article_img_url, comment_count) ordered from most recent.

   - Accepts a query of **topic** (_?topic=topic_name_) that responds with an array of article objects associated to that topic.
   - Accepts a query of **order** (\_?order=asc_desc) that responds with an array of article objects ordered by desc or asc order, defaulting to desc.
   - Accepts a query of **sort_by** (\_?sort_by=column_name) that responds with an array of article objects sorted by any column, defaulting to created_at.

+- _POST_: Responds with the posted article object with the required keys (article_id, author, title, body, topic, article_img_url, votes, created_at, comment_count)

 ### /api/articles/:article_id